Trigger Warnings: Nonrealistic violence (e.g. against ice monsters), mild body horror (characters dissolving into liquid/smoke)

 The End: Holy crap, the end.
 An epic battle that made me feel Epic Battle Feelings that I haven’t gotten from a book in a long time.
 A twist I probably should have seen coming but didn’t.
 Romance that I did see coming but was still really happy about.
 And it wrapped up nicely while still leaving room for a sequel.
 There were no cliffhangers, just the confident knowledge that you’ll want to spend another book in this world with these characters.
 And I do.

 One thing I will say about it, though, is it is pretty violent.
 (Hence the trigger warnings.)
-Some people do die, one death is described in somewhat graphic detail (even though Cas is disgusted by it), and there’s quite a bit of carnage in the final battle.
+Some people do die, one death is described in somewhat graphic detail, and there’s quite a bit of carnage in the final battle.
 So just be aware of that if that kind of thing bothers you.

 If I have any complaints, it’s that the book was too short.
 (It’s less than 300 pages, which is short to me, and it feels shorter than it is.)
 But it’s paced perfectly, so I really shouldn’t complain.
 It was a fantastic book, and I’m super excited there’s a book two.
 Now, pardon me while I go reserve that one at the library …

 Trust no one.
 Every camera is an eye.
 Every microphone an ear.
 Find me and we can stop him together.